-We are undertaking a complete restoration of this Hudson Hornet.
+We are near the end of a complete restoration of this Hudson Hornet.
 Some of the first photos of the car are when it was at the famous Forney Transportation Museum here in Denver.
 Now it's at our shop.

 The car had been in storage for a few years.
 When it made its way into our shop we found that the front fenders and rear of the vehicle had seen better days.
 We removed the engine and fenders to send the car into media blasting.